 Metformin is one of the most used drugs for the treatment of diabetes, and it has been used in humans for more than 60 years now.
-It's mechanism of action is not well understood, but it seems to decrease glucose production in liver and glucose metabolism in the gut.
-Metformin has considerable efficacy in reducing A1C (by $1.12% as monotherapy and 0.95% when added to other drugs).
-Metformin's application in type 2 diabetes and in other pathologies is explored as well as this drug's strong point.
-The potential adverse effects and precautions required for it's use are also explored.
-Finally some practical indications for the use of this drug are detailed.
+Its mechanism of action is not well understood, but it seems to decrease glucose production in the liver and glucose metabolism in the gut.
+Metformin considerably reduces A1C (by $1.12% as monotherapy and 0.95% when added to other drugs).
+Metformin's application in type 2 diabetes and other pathologies is explored, as well as this drug's strong point.
+The potential adverse effects and precautions required for its use are also explored.
+Finally, some practical indications for the use of this drug are detailed.

 Why is it important?